Best Practices

 April 7, 2020

-Immediately before the COVID-19 crisis began, when many schools were closed for Spring Break (was that really just ten days ago?), I had a full day of weeding to do in my yard.
+Immediately before the COVID-19 crisis began, when many schools were closed for Spring Break, I had a full day of weeding to do in my yard.
 I told my three children that the only rule was that they had to stay outdoors all day.
 My children play independently quite a bit, but what made this day unique was that I was weeding and working in the yard right beside them.
 They played as if I was not there, but for the first time in a while, I heard what their play was all about.
 I heard my son create a store and invent a product (“soup on a stick)” that he sold to his sisters.
 (I am still a little unclear on what that product actually looked like, but maybe he is on to something?)
 I heard my daughters create an entire “house,” with rooms made of stick outlines, homemade cooking utensils, and improvised furniture.
 I heard my oldest daughter deliver a soliloquy on “farm living.”
 The learning that took place that day was incredible—my children worked on problem-solving skills, writing skills, and communication skills.
 If I had time, I could geek out on tracking all of their experiences back to standards!

-Yet as soon as they announced that our school would close (just one week after the day of weeding, playing, and learning), I got so panicked by the thought of my children “getting behind” that I started to outline a rigorous schedule.
+Yet as soon as they announced that our school would close due to COVID-19 (just one week after the day of weeding, playing, and learning), I got so panicked by the thought of my children “getting behind” that I started to outline a rigorous schedule.
 I started looking up first and second grade learning standards.
 I am ashamed to say that I even printed off some worksheets (something I have actively spoken out against for families!)

 In the midst of my well-intentioned panic and desire to be a “good mom,” I temporarily forgot that most learning is through exploration, play, inquiry, language and interaction—whether that is in the classroom or at home!